 The Building and Trade program involved students completing the Certificate II in Building and Construction over two years.
-Of the Year 12 students who undertook the second year of the certificate, 80% successfully completed the course.
-Although the other 20% of students did not fully complete the Certificate they were still able to successfully complete their Year 12 Senior VCAL.
+Of the Year 12 students who undertook the second year of the certificate, 100% successfully completed the course.

 Table 2.
-VET Completions

-Qualification % of Student Completions

-Cert II in Sport and Recreation 86.45%

-Cert III in Sport and Recreation 93.8%

-Cert IV in Sport and Recreation 100%

-Certificate II in Building and Construction 80%
+VET Completions Qualification % of Student Completions SIS20115 - Cert II in Sport and Recreation 95.2% SIS30115 - Cert III in Sport and Recreation 95.3% Certificate II in Building and Construction 100.0%